“Companies don’t go out of business due to a cybersecurity breach,” say

 facing infrastructure at Mossak Fonseca found that the law firm’s front end computer systems were, in the

-words of Wired writers Matt Burgess and James Templeton, “riddled with security flaws”.
+Wired writers Matt Burgess and James Templeton, “riddled with security flaws”.

 The company was using very outdated